 Query Channel Data #

-Channel data stores time-series instrument readings — waveforms, voltage traces, temperature logs.
+Channel data stores time-series readings — waveforms, voltage traces, temperature logs.
 Query it via MCP tool, HTTP API, or Python.

 MCP Tool: litmus_channels #